 Manage availability zone volume placement for Azure NetApp Files

-Azure NetApp Files lets you deploy new volumes in the logical availability zone of your choice.
-To better understand availability zones, refer to Using availability zones for high availability.
+You can deploy new volumes in the logical availability zone of your choice.
+You can also populate existing volumes with availability zone information.
+To better understand availability zones, see Using availability zones for high availability.

 Requirements and considerations

-This feature does not guarantee free capacity in the availability zone.
+This feature doesn't guarantee free capacity in the availability zone.
 For example, even if you can deploy a VM in availability zone 3 of the East US region, it doesn’t guarantee free Azure NetApp Files capacity in that zone.
 If no sufficient capacity is available, volume creation will fail.

 After a volume is created with an availability zone, the specified availability zone can’t be modified.
 Volumes can’t be moved between availability zones.

-NetApp accounts and capacity pools are not bound by the availability zone.
+NetApp accounts and capacity pools aren't bound by the availability zone.
 A capacity pool can contain volumes in different availability zones.

 This feature provides zonal volume placement, with latency within the zonal latency envelopes.
 It does not provide proximity placement towards compute.
 As such, it does not provide lowest latency guarantee.